evoluteur/evolutility-server-node/README.md

 # evolutility-server

-Generic RESTful API for CRUD (Create, Read, Update, Delete) and more using Node.js, Express and PostgreSQL.
+Model-driven RESTful API for CRUD (Create, Read, Update, Delete) and more using Node.js, Express and PostgreSQL.

 Evolutility-server is build to work with [Evolutility](http://evoluteur.github.io/evolutility/index.html) (but doesn't have to).